Septic shock: Gram-negative

 At high levels of LPS, the syndrome of septic shock supervenes; the same cytokine and secondary mediators, now at high levels, result in systemic vasodilation (hypotension), diminished myocardial contractility, widespread endothelial injury, activation causing systemic leukocyte adhesion and diffuse alveolar capillary damage in the lung, and activation of the coagulation system culminating in disseminated intravascular coagulation (DIC).

 The hypoperfusion from the combined effects of widespread vasodilation, myocardial pump failure, and DIC causes multiorgan system failure that affects the liver, kidneys, and central nervous system, among other organ systems.
 Recently, severe damage to liver ultrastructure has been noticed from treatment with cell-free toxins of Salmonella.
 Unless the underlying infection (and LPS overload) is rapidly brought under control, the patient usually dies.

-The ability of TLR4 to respond to a distinct LPS species are clinically important.
+The ability of TLR4 to respond to a distinct LPS species is clinically important.
 Pathogenic bacteria may employ LPS with low biological activity to evade proper recognition by the TLR4/MD-2 system, dampening the host immune response and increasing the risk of bacterial dissemination.
 On the other hand, such LPS would not be able to induce septic shock in susceptible patients, rendering septic complications more manageable.
 Yet, defining and understanding how even the smallest structural differences between the very similar LPS species may affect the activation of the immune response may provide the mechanism for the fine tuning of the latter and new insights to immunomodulatory processes.